Gisto/gisto.github.com/src/_posts/2018-02-10-gisto-version-two.md

 ## What is the status?

-The current status probably should be called pre-alpha, and threaded as one.
+The current status probably should be called beta.

 ## What's changed?